benvanik/stdi/README.md

 #### V8/node.js

 Working!
-Launch with `--debug` and put the provider in your ST project settings as `v8://localhost:port`.
+Launch with `--debug` and put the target in your ST project settings as `v8://localhost:port`.

 #### Chrome